JetBrains/kotlin/compiler/backend/src/org/jetbrains/kotlin/codegen/coroutines/coroutines-codegen.md

 `CoroutineTransformerMethodVisitor`. `CoroutineTransformerMethodVisitor` collects the suspension points by checking these markers, and then it generates the state-machine.
 FIXME: I should rename `CoroutineTransformerMethodVisitor` to `StateMachineBuilder` already.

+#### JS & Native: Suspend Markers
+The difference between JVM_IR and JS_IR/Native in regards to coroutine codegen non-JVM back-ends do not generate suspending markers in the resulting code.
+They still collect suspension points, however.
+That is because they assume the closed-world model; in other words, they do not generate libraries in their target languages, which could contain suspending inline functions.
+Thus, the back-ends run the inliner before all lowerings, and they generate state machine during a suspend lowering, whereas JVM_IR still relies on the old back-end's `CoroutineTransfromerMethodVisitor` to do this since we cannot just generate state machine during a lowering, there are suspend inline functions in libraries bytecode, because of the open-world model.
+Well, we can, if the function does not inline other functions.
+Nevertheless, there is much work to do in the new back-end, and generating a state-machine during the lowering is a part of it.